 exit site

-Filing A Sexual Violence Protective Order in the State of Delaware
+Filing A Sexual Violence Protective Order (SVPO) in the State of Delaware

-• You may file for an SVPO if you are a victim of sexual violence and do not have a domestic relationship with the offender.
+• You may file for an SVPO if you are a victim of sexual violence and do not have a dating or familial relationship with the respondent - the person you are filing against.
+Sexual violence is outlined in Delaware law (10 Del.
+C. §7202); what is sexual conduct in the law?

 2. Locate the Right Court